vbhat1976/terraform-workshop/exercises/11/README.md

 * **AWS Launch Configuration**: a launch configuration defines a standard way in which an EC2 instance should be launched, such as the base AMI, the instance type, the user data (launch script), security groups or firewall rules, etc.
 * **AWS Autoscaling Group**: an autoscaling group will use rules and other properties to make decisions on how many of the above launch configurations, or actual servers will be running for our service
-* **AWS Application Load Balancer**: a load balancer will listen for the actual user or service requests coming in, as well as route accordingly to members in the auto-scaling group
+* **AWS Application Load Balancer**: a load balancer will listen for the actual user or service requests coming in and decide where these requests should go
 	* **Target Group**: a target group is basically the backend of the load balancer, it helps in health checking the autoscaling group to ensure that the load balancer routes appropriately
 	* **Listeners**: this is the part that actually listens for requests from the outside, and then directs accordingly to the target group/backend and into the autoscaling group instances
 * **user-data directory**: stores the startup scripts for the servers, one for each of a backend server and the frontend server